 - There are a variety of supportive services.
 Undergrads and graduate students alike can take advantage of services like counseling, health services, and academic support—which includes support for learning disabilities and ESL—and career guidance.
 And that’s not even mentioning the athletics and fitness spaces, student organizations, and NCAA Division III teams you could take part in in your spare time.

-Simmons College is continually recognized by organizations as among the best colleges.
+Simmons University is continually recognized by organizations as among the best colleges.
 Examples of this recognition include:

 - 2018 US News & World Report “Best Graduate Schools” for the Simmons nursing program